 I walked down the stairs, pulse racing.
 Harry was standing at the bottom, his astonished expression staring up at me.

 “Expecting a punch-up, were you?”
-I said.
+I asked.

 “I was hoping,” said Harry.
 “The arrogant arsehole deserves it.
 Little does Tracy know, but she’s the third in three days.”